Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Introduction

-In this work, we consider a 3-D diffusion-based MC system with multiple FARs and derive the hitting probability of an IM on each of the FARs.
-We also validate the accuracy of the derived equations using particle-based simulations.
-In contrast to \cite{sabu2020a} which only considers two FARs, this work considers $N$ FARs and include the necessary modifications in the differential equations to incorporate the mutual influence of all the FARs.
-We also analyze a single-input multiple-output (SIMO) system comprising a UCA of FARs based on cooperative detection schemes.
-Several important design insights are also provided based on the derived expressions.
-The novel contributions of this work are listed below. \begin{itemize} \item First, we consider a 3-D diffusion-based MC system with 3 FARs and derive an approximate analytical expression for the hitting probability on each FAR.
-We validate the derived expressions using particle-based simulations. \item We then extend it to derive the general approximate analytical expression for the hitting probability on each FAR in a system with $ N $ FARs for an arbitrary value of $N$.
-We present another method that is recursive and can be convenient to use when hitting probability for subsystems that are already known.
-We also develop several simplified expressions under special cases, including symmetric systems. \item To demonstrate the applicability of the derived expressions, we consider a single-input multiple-output (SIMO) communication system comprising of a point transmitter and a UCA of FARs as a compound receiver and present the analytical expressions for the hitting probability. \item Using these expressions, we now derive the channel model for the considered SIMO system and present various design insights, including the asymptotic array gain of UCA. \item Using the derived channel model, we analyze the communication performance of the considered SIMO system with a cooperative detection scheme and compare the performance for different fusion rules.
-We also quantify the impact of increasing the number of FARs on the performance. \end{itemize}
+\begin{itemize} \item First, we present a set of analytical equations for the exact hitting probability at each FAR in a system with $ N $ FARs in 3-D for any arbitrary value of $N$, which involves the distribution of hitting point on each FAR's surface.
+We then present a more tractable expression for the hitting probability by approximating these hitting points.
+We then present a recursive method that can be convenient when the hitting probability for subsystems is already known.
+We also present error bound and several simplified expressions under special cases. \item To demonstrate the applicability of the derived expressions, we consider a SIMO communication system comprised of a point transmitter and a UCA of FARs as a compound receiver and present the analytical expressions for the hitting probability.
+We also derive the upper and lower bounds for the exact channel response and present various design insights. \item Using these expressions, we derive the channel model for the considered SIMO system and present various design insights, including the asymptotic signal gain of UCA. \item Using the derived channel model, we analyze the communication performance of the considered SIMO system with a cooperative detection scheme and compare the performance of both soft decision and hard decision rules.
+We also quantify how the bit error performance changes when the number of FARs increases. \end{itemize}